 The average bungalow in Britain has heaps of potential and better still, it’s often possible to add extra loft rooms for a budget price.

-One potential restriction on PD conversions is the total volume that’s allowed for new additions such as dormer windows or hip-to-gable conversions which must not exceed 50m3 (or 40m3 for terraces).
+One potential restriction on PD bungalow conversions is the total volume that’s allowed for new additions such as dormer windows or hip-to-gable conversions which must not exceed 50m3 (or 40m3 for terraces).

 However this refers to new space added to the existing loft, so unless you’re sticking something the size of a blue whale on your roof it shouldn’t be an issue (although any previous roof extensions count towards this limit).

-The other key planning permission rules:
+The other planning permission rules to be aware of are:

 - You’re not allowed to raise the height of the roof